yogeshmasaistudent/Rest_API-/README.md

 > Today we will learn REST APIs in the clearest and essay way .
 > We will build everything step-by-step, from complete basics to fully functional APIs using Node.js and MongoDB.
 > I will explain each method (GET, POST, PUT, PATCH, DELETE) one at a time.
-> We will write theory → then code → then test it → then move to the next part.
 > By the end of this session, you will be able to build this entire backend by yourself."

 ---